"*" indicates required fields

 When you are injured as a result of someone else’s negligence, and are eligible to seek compensation, you generally have three years to start your claim.
 However, there are certain situations in which you may be able to extend the time available to seek compensation.

 In this article we are going to discuss some specific information which will be helpful to you when commencing a claim for personal injury compensation.
 We will also discuss the time limits for compensation claims, and then look at the time limits which apply for specific types of personal injury claims.

 Need help starting a claim for personal injury compensation?
-Speak to our team of dedicated lawyers today and get the help you need to get back on track.
+Speak to our team of dedicated no win, no fee injury lawyers today and get the help you need to get back on track.